Yakitrak/obsidian-cli/README.md

 ![Obs Usage](./docs/obs-usage.png)

-CLI made to search, open and creates files in Obsidian.
+CLI made to search, open and creates notes in Obsidian.
 Written in [Go](https://go.dev/), built on top of existing [Obsidian URIs](https://help.obsidian.md/Advanced+topics/Using+obsidian+URI)

 ## Description

-[Obsidian](https://obsidian.md/) is a powerful and extensible knowledge base application that works on top of your local folder of plain text files.
+[Obsidian](https://obsidian.md/) is a powerful and extensible knowledge base application that works on top of your local folder of plain text notes.
 This CLI tool will let you interact with the application using the terminal.
-You are currently able to open, search and create files.
+You are currently able to open, search and create notes.

 ## Install